jerome1232/jerome1232.github.io/index.md

     * Developed an automated greenhouse controlled by an Arduino Uno.
     * Developed a web interface leveraging a Raspberry Pi connected to the Arduino via serial.
     * Leveraged D3.js to visualize sensor data in the web interface.
-    * Utilized Python scripting and Unix Domain Sockets to facilitate communication between web ui and Arduino.
+    * Utilized Python scripting, Unix Domain Sockets for inter-process communication, and a serial link to facilitate communication between web ui and Arduino.
+    * Successfully sprouted seeds during the Winter with no manual intervention.
   * **Covid-19 Tracker**: [C19](https://github.com/jerome1232/C19)
     * Developed a Covid-19 tracking app as part of a team for Android using Kotlin.
     * Utilized three JSON api endpoints to find the data requested whether it be a state or country.
-    * Primary responsibility was resolving data requests, I also contributed to debugging various ui issues.
+    * Primarily developed data model, and resolved requests for covid data, also debugged ui issues.
     * Collaborated remotely using Bitbucket with Git.
   * **Data Structure Tutorial**: [DataStruct-Tutorial](https://jerome1232.github.io/datastruct-tut/)
     * Created a basic tutorial teaching Data Structures using Python.